aznboy84/X15GPU/README.md

 So i guess it must be able to compile and run in linux ... works better on 14.6 driver

-Made some improvements based on girino version so it should be slightly faster than the official miner
+Made some improvements based on girino version so it should be slightly faster

 If you satisfied, please donate (or not ... lol)